Last Update: September 11, 2023

 The deck will be too short for some users to get comfortable, but it is a good option for those without space for a larger running treadmill.
 The seam can be felt underfoot where the deck folds, but if you are wearing cushioned shoes, you might not notice too much.
 The belt glides very smoothly despite the folding design.

-The console has LED metrics that display your pace and total time.
-The speed setting can be adjusted with the dial on the console.
-It is a sleek design that I really like.
-It is both functional and aesthetically pleasing.
 For another way to display the metrics, the KS Fit app is compatible with WalkingPad products and can be downloaded for free from Apple and Android app stores.
 There is no training content on the treadmill, but we don’t really miss it.
 The X21 shines for its compact folding design and generous speed capabilities.

 + PROS